ryanppal/ppn-blue-paper/README.md

 5. MN-A will collect 10 PAL from Alice and distribute it as the incentive:
 - 4 PAL (40%) to be rewarded to the SN-A.
 - 4 PAL (40%) to be rewarded to the MN-A (i.e., the block creator).
-- 2 PAL (20%) to be added into incentive pool.
+- 2 PAL (20%) to be added into the PPN Incentive Pool.

-### 5.2 Incentive
+### 5.2 Annual Incentive
-20% (200,000,000 PAL) of the total token supply will be allocated to incentivise the nodes (i.e., SNs and MNs) to power the network, on top of the incentives they earn from transaction fees.
-Incentives will be distributed to qualified* nodes from the allocation for a maximum of 10 years, according to the following formula:
+To incentivise nodes to power the network, 20% of the token supply will be allocated to give out annual incentives.
+This amount will be spread over up to 10 years, as shown according to the formula below.

+For reference, the total token supply, as highlighted in our Whitepaper, is 1,000,000,000 (1 billion) PAL.
+20% of this is thus 200 million PAL.

+This annual incentive is additional on top of whatever nodes earn from transaction fees.

 ![incentive](assets/incentive.jpg)

 where n is the number of years, and x and y (shown in the table below) are the percentage of PAL that will be distributed as incentives in the 1st year, and the total token supply, respectively.

 | Year | Annual Incentive (based on minimum stake) |
 |------|-------------------------------------------|